vza100/100-days-of-code/log.md

 **Today's Progress**: Getting done mid level algorithm scripting, a little of it left for tomorrow.
 Also building Twitch APi app, trying to align content in scrollable div with flexbox.

 **Thoughts**: Getting a little bit frustrated beacuse flex box do not listen me and it is a struggle to make scrollable div in Twitch app.
 Finishing today's work and hopping to start everything from the fresh mind tomorrow.

+### Day 17: May 12, Friday

+**Today's Progress**: Finished mid level Algorithm scripting and finally made scrollable content manu with flexbox for my Twitch APi app.

+**Thoughts**: Struggling with motivation, need to finish freeCodeCamp's front End course ASAP and move on to React.
+Work work work!